skeswa/denim/README.md

 ```

 Denim allows for ergonomic slicing and dicing of arrays via de-structuring.
-Denim array de-structuring is very similar to JavaScript `Array` de-structuring.
+Denim Array de-structuring is very similar to JavaScript `Array` de-structuring.

 ```rust
 let y = [1, 2, 3, 4, 5, 6];